Baselios Marthoma Mathews I

 Baselios Marthoma Mathews I (27 March 1907 – 8 November 1996) was the primate of Malankara Orthodox Syrian Church, also known as Indian Orthodox Church.
 He was the 5th catholicos of the Malankara Orthodox Syrian Church and 18th Malankara Metropolitan.

 Early life

 He was the youngest son of Rev. Vattakunnel Kurien Kathanar and Pulickaparampil Mariamma in Kottayam.
-His father was Vicar of St. Mary's Orthodox Church at Manarcad.
+His father was Vicar of St. Mary's syriac orthodox Church at Manarcad.
 In his early days, the catholicos was called V.K.
 Mathew and nicknamed Kuttachen.

 Education

 Mathew had his school education at M.D.
 Seminary High School, and collegiate education in C.M.S.
 College, Kottayam, and Maharaja's College Ernakulam.
-After obtaining a Bachelor of Arts degree in chemistry, Mathews opted for the ministry of God and joined the Bishop's College, Calcutta, for a Bachelor of Theology degree in 1936.
+After obtaining a Bachelor of Science degree in chemistry, Mathews opted for the ministry of God and joined the Bishop's College, Calcutta, for a Bachelor of Theology degree in 1936.
 After obtaining his degree in 1942, he joined the teaching staff of the Orthodox Theological Seminary, Kottayam.